MicrosoftDocs/mixed-reality/mixed-reality-docs/hologram-stability.md

 * [Binocular vision](https://en.wikipedia.org/wiki/Stereopsis) - Disparities between the left- and right-eye images that are dependent on an object's distance away from your fixation point.
 * Shading, relative angular size, and other monocular (single eye) cues.

 Convergence and accommodation are unique because they are extra-retinal cues related to how the eyes change to perceive objects at different distances.
 In natural viewing, convergence and accommodation are linked.
-When the eyes view something near (e.g. your nose) the eyes cross and accommodate to a near point.
-When the eyes view something at infinity the eyes become parallel and the eye accommodates to infinity.
+When the eyes view something near (e.g. your nose), the eyes cross and accommodate to a near point.
+When the eyes view something at infinity, the eyes become parallel and the eye accommodates to infinity.
 Users wearing HoloLens will always accommodate to 2.0m to maintain a clear image because the HoloLens displays are fixed at an optical distance approximately 2.0m away from the user.
 App developers control where users' eyes converge by placing content and holograms at various depths.
-When users accommodate and converge to different distances, the natural link between the two cues are broken and this can lead to visual discomfort or fatigue, especially when the magnitude of the conflict is large.
-Discomfort from the vergence-accommodation conflict can be avoided or minimized by keeping content that users converge to as close to 2.0m as possible (i.e. in a scene with lots of depth place the areas of interest near 2.0m when possible).
-When content cannot be placed near 2.0m discomfort from the vergence-accommodation conflict is greatest when user’s gaze back and forth between different distances.
+When users accommodate and converge to different distances, the natural link between the two cues are broken, which can lead to visual discomfort or fatigue, especially when the magnitude of the conflict is large.
+Discomfort from the vergence-accommodation conflict can be avoided or minimized by keeping content that users converge to as close to 2.0m as possible (i.e. in a scene with lots of depth place the areas of interest near 2.0m, when possible).
+When content cannot be placed near 2.0m, discomfort from the vergence-accommodation conflict is greatest when user’s gaze back and forth between different distances.
 In other words, it is much more comfortable to look at a stationary hologram that stays 50cm away than to look at a hologram 50cm away that moves toward and away from you over time.

 Placing content at 2.0m is also advantageous because the two displays are designed to fully overlap at this distance.
 For images placed off this plane, as they move off the side of the holographic frame they will disappear from one display while still being visible on the other.
 This binocular rivalry can be disruptive to the depth perception of the hologram.